 Main

 The virus responsible for the ongoing highly pathogenic avian influenza (HPAI) panzootic belongs to clade 2.3.4.4b, descending from a lineage thought to have emerged in poultry in China in 1996 as A/goose/Guangdong/1/1996, and circulating in poultry and wildlife since then, with several reemergence events recorded7,8.
-This lineage has presented as subtype H5Nx – avia influenza virus (AIVs) are classified into subtypes based on their two surface proteins, hemagglutinin (Hx) and neuraminidase (Nx), with HPAI presenting as H5Nx or H7Nx, and low-pathogenicity avian influenza (LPAI) presenting as any subtype7.
+This lineage has presented as subtype H5Nx – avia influenza virus (AIVs) are classified into subtypes based on their two surface proteins, hemagglutinin (Hx) and neuraminidase (Nx), with HPAI virus presenting as H5Nx or H7Nx, and low-pathogenicity avian influenza (LPAI) virus presenting as any subtype7.
 This ongoing panzootic is characterized by a particularly wide spread in terms of both affected species and regions5,9.
 Despite belonging to a lineage classically associated with the Old World, the virus reached North America via both the transatlantic and transpacific routes in late 202110, followed by South America in November 202211, and the (Sub)antarctic region in October 202312.
 Poultry and wild birds seem to play distinct but entangled roles in the epizoology of the virus, with poultry supporting emergence and maintenance, and wild birds supporting diversification and long-distance spread8,13,14.
 In its wake, the virus has caused tremendous losses among both domestic and wild animals, although the latter are still likely underestimated5.

 Most of our understanding of HPAI dynamics in wildlife comes from opportunistic and/or reactive studies, leading to biases towards specific locations or species, and a likely important underestimation of mortality5.
 Moreover, most of these studies are based on fatal case detection only, leading to a likely underestimation of actual incidence, which should also consider individuals who survived infection15.
 The rare studies including live birds suggest that infected birds can recover from infection while developing immunity against the virus4,16,17.
 The lack of studies considering live birds has thus led to an important knowledge gap regarding the extent of the epizootic at both the individual and species levels.
 This limits our understanding of heterogeneity in susceptibility and resistance to HPAI infection, and subsequently of the contribution of different wild bird species to HPAI dynamics.
 Filling this gap would broaden the understanding of this epizootic and could help focus surveillance and mitigation efforts.

 Insular ecosystems represent ideal models to study infectious disease dynamics in wildlife communities.
 Oceanic islands provide unique opportunities to track the dynamics of a pathogen in relatively closed systems that can be exhaustively studied.
-In particular, subpolar islands, which harbour big dense wild populations from relatively few species18 together with little no domestic populations, represent unique opportunities to simultaneously study a large proportion of all the species potentially involved in the dynamics of the pathogen of interest.
+In particular, subpolar islands, which harbour large and dense wild populations from relatively few species18, together with little or no domestic populations, represent unique opportunities to simultaneously study a large proportion of all the species potentially involved in the dynamics of the pathogen of interest.
 Marine birds and mammals occupying subantarctic islands breed in dense colonies, where pathogens can quickly spread6,19, and have been particularly affected by HPAI2–4,20.
 In these long-lived species, adult mortality can have severe long-term impacts on population dynamics21.
 Reciprocally, these species, in which prevalence can be high, also likely play important roles in the ecology of the virus, for instance by contributing to long-distance spread22.
 Such systems are thus relevant to improving our understanding of HPAI ecology in wild birds.